stackrox/collector/docs/references.md

 about the originator process on all network listening-endpoint objects.
 The default is false.

-* `ROX_COLLECTOR_REPORT_CONNECTION_ATTEMPTS`: Collector tries to distinguish
-between connections that are established, and those which are firewalled.
-It reports only succesful connections.
-In the particular case of asynchronous connections, the status is sometimes unavailable.
-This value sets whether asynchronous connection attempts should be always reported.
+* `ROX_COLLECT_CONNECTION_STATUS`: Instruct Collector to track the network connections status.
+With this enabled, advertising of asynchronous connections will be postponed until their status is known and they are successful.
-The default is false.
+The default is true.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.